artob/ar.to/notes/lviv.rst

 * The airport has several ATMs, and it's not difficult to locate ATMs around town.

-* Getting cash from random ATMs can be problematic.
+* **Getting cash from random ATMs can be problematic**.
 Withdrawal limits of ₴500 to ₴2,000 are typical.
 Withdrawals are also frequently rejected for no discernible reason; prepare accordingly.

-* The only reliable ATMs are those of PrivatBank, where you can withdraw up to ₴8,000 in cash at a time, though the 4% commission (up to ₴320 at a time) is a joykill.
+* **The only reliable ATMs are those of PrivatBank**, where you can withdraw up to ₴8,000 in cash at a time, though the 4% commission (up to ₴320 at a time) is a joykill.

 * If the ATMs at ProCredit Bank (Shevchenka Ave 28) work with your card, you may be able to withdraw up to ₴8,000 at a time without a commission.

-* To ensure having enough cash, a prudent option is to bring some foreign currencies of interest (EUR, PLN, USD) and then exchange the notes at exchangers or banks at the airport or throughout the center of town.
+* To ensure enough cash on hand, a prudent option is to bring some notes in foreign currencies of interest (USD, EUR, PLN) and then exchange the notes at exchangers or banks at the airport or throughout the center of town.
   Exchange rates are clearly posted and the spread is usually reasonable.

-* Plastic payment methods (Visa, MasterCard, etc) are accepted in most points of sale, including hotels, supermarkets, cafes, and restaurants.
+* **Plastic payment methods (Visa, MasterCard, etc) are accepted at most points of sale, including hotels, supermarkets, cafes, and restaurants.**

+* People may accept foreign currencies of interest (USD, EUR, PLN) in payment for private services or for large cash transactions.
+Many Ukrainians save money in (relatively) stabler foreign currencies such as USD.

 Services
 ========